-3.6.2 Device alarm and event handling
+3.6 Device alarm handling

-A device alarm incident will usually lead to DC input switch-off and be indicated via LED "Error" on the front panel and via any of the alarm pins on the analog interface, as well as stored as status readable via digital interfaces.
+A device alarm incident will usually lead to DC output switch-off and LED "Error" on the front panel will light up to make the user aware.
 An alarm must always be acknowledged.

-► How to acknowledge an alarm on the front panel (during manual control)
+► How to acknowledge an alarm on the control panel (during manual control)